kothulhu/ribis/README.md

 # README

-ribis is a static site generator inspired by [werc](http://werc.cat-v.org).
+ribis is a CMS inspired by [werc](http://werc.cat-v.org).
 It has support for blogging.
 The website content is typed in markdown.
 <br>

 ## Requirements